echoromeo/pynobo/README.md

 * get_current_zone_mode - Get the mode of a zone at a certain time
 * get_current_component_temperature - Get the current temperature from a component
 * get_current_zone_temperature - Get the current temperature from (the first component in) a zone

+## Backwards compatability

+Synchronous wrapper methods are available for backwards compatibility, but it is recommended to switch to the async methods.
+If `loop` is not provided, initializing will start the async event loop in a daemon thread, discover and connect to hub before returning as in version 1.1.

+    import time
+    from pynobo import nobo

+    def main():
+        # Either call using the three last digits in the hub serial
+        hub = nobo('123')
+        # or full serial and IP if you do not want to discover on UDP:
+        hub = nobo('123123123123', '10.0.0.128', False)

+        # Inspect what you get
+        def update(hub):
+            print(hub.hub_info)
+            print(hub.zones)
+            print(hub.components)
+            print(hub.week_profiles)
+            print(hub.overrides)
+            print(hub.temperatures)

+        # Listen for data updates - register before getting initial data to avoid race condition
+        hub.register_callback(callback=update)

+        # Get initial data
+        update(hub)

+        # Hang around and wait for data updates
+        time.sleep(60)

+        # Stop the connection
+        time.sleep(1)

+    main()